 Here’s what CAU member and self-advocate Belinda Malave has to say on one of many issues of concern to people with disabilities and their families.

 Background: The Social Security Administration announced a proposal in November to conduct roughly 2.6 million additional eligibility reviews of adults and children currently receiving Social Security disability benefits in the next decade.
 The Trump administration expects a $2.6 billion drop in benefit payments over that period.
 Thousands of Americans with disabilities could lose crucial benefits if the change goes into effect.

-You can submit a comment on the proposal here.
+You can submit a comment on the proposal here (Sorry, link is no longer available).
 People are requested to refer their comments to Docket No. SSA-2018-0026.
 Comments are open until Jan.
 31.

 Response on the Social Security Proposal: Belinda Malave

 This proposal is detrimental to people with developmental disabilities and intellectual disabilities.
 One of the reasons is because our guys cannot physically fill out the paperwork or understand it and they already have the conditions that warrant needing Social Security.
 They cannot work or they have an illness that prevents them from working.
 Filling out the paperwork would create more of a hardship on the people and the caretakers as well having to prove yourself every two years when you already have a precondition disability.
 It’s ridiculous.
 People with disabilities have a hard enough time going through the system proving themselves every year we have to do it.
 One example is food stamps- we have to do it but even going through that is very difficult for people who are caretakers and loved ones to understand our system already making another hardship for us.